Contact

 ARTICLE THIRTEENTH.

-The Board of Directors will be made up of a President, an elected President, two members and five Vice Presidents.
-His mandate will extend for a period of two years, between two Inter-American Congresses of Radiology.
-The positions of secretary and treasurer will be assigned to the members by the board of directors.
-Every two years, an elected President and a member will be elected, who will be members of the board for two terms equivalent to four years.
-During the first period, the elected President will act as such with the functions and obligations that correspond to him in these regulations.
-During the second period he will serve as President of the CIR with his functions and powers.
-Each member will have two terms of two years each, for a total of four years as a board member.
-In each of the periods he may occupy the positions of Secretary or treasurer, as assigned by the board of directors during the second electoral session.
+1. The Board of Directors will be made up of a President, a president-elect, two councilors, and five Vice Presidents.
+Their mandate will extend for a period of two years, between two Inter-American Congresses of Radiology.
+The positions of secretary and treasurer will be assigned to the councilors by the Board of Directors.
+Every two years, a president-elect and a councilor will be elected, who will serve on the board for two terms, totaling four years.
+During the first period, the president-elect will act as such with the functions and obligations that correspond to them in these regulations.
+During the second period, they will serve as President of the CIR with their functions and powers.
+Each councilor will have two terms of two years each, for a total of four years as a board member.
+In each of the periods, they may occupy the positions of Secretary or Treasurer, as assigned by the Board of Directors during the second electoral session.

-For the implementation of the configuration of the new board of directors and its electoral mechanism, the first period of two years, immediately after the approval of this reform, will be considered as a transitional period and only once.
-During this period the board of directors will be made up of the President, the secretary and the treasurer elected at the 2008 assembly to assume their positions during the period 2010-2012.
-In addition, the elected President and the member elected during the 2010 assembly will join the board.
-The Vice Presidents elected for the period will also form part.
+For the implementation of the structure of the new Board of Directors and its electoral mechanism, the first two-year period immediately following the approval of this reform will be considered a transitional period and only once.
+During this period, the Board of Directors will be made up of the President, the secretary, and the treasurer elected at the 2008 assembly to assume their positions during the period 2010-2012.
+In addition, the elected President and the councilor elected during the 2010 assembly will join the board.
+The Vice Presidents elected for the period will also be part of it.

-- The Board of Directors and Administration of the CIR will meet at least twice a year to deliberate on the operation and everything related to the CIR.
-The first will be mandatory in the days prior to the Ordinary General Assembly of the Radiological Society of North America.
-The meeting location and duration will be determined by the President based on needs.
-The second will coincide with the Inter-American Congress of Radiology in even years and with some Course or Congress of National Societies, where members can interact with local radiologists and increase bilateral relations.
+3. The Board of Directors and Administration of the CIR will meet at least twice a year to deliberate on the operation and everything related to the CIR.
+The first meeting will be mandatory in the days leading up to the Ordinary General Assembly of the Radiological Society of North America.
+The meeting location and duration will be determined by the President based on the needs.
+The second will coincide with the Inter-American Congress of Radiology in even years and with a Course or Congress of National Societies, where members can engage with local radiologists and increase bilateral relations.
 The National Societies will facilitate and, to the extent possible, support these meetings.
 At the discretion of the President, other meetings may be held when necessary.

-- Insular and Iberian Region: Cuba, Puerto Rico, Haiti, Dominican Republic and Spain.
+3. Insular and Iberian Region: Cuba, Puerto Rico, Haiti, Dominican Republic, and Spain.

 These regions may be expanded and will allow the entry of other countries that join the CIR in the future.

 ARTICLE FIFTEENTH.
-The nomination of candidates for President Elect and member will be done in the following way:
+The nomination of candidates for President Elect and councilor will be conducted as follows:

-- The Secretary General must inform the members one hundred and twenty days in advance of the date of the Ordinary Session of the General Assembly, the opening of the electoral period and the registration of candidates for positions and close said period and the reception of candidacies. forty-five days before the date of the Assembly.
+1. The Secretary General must inform the members one hundred and twenty days in advance of the date of the Ordinary General Assembly session, the opening of the electoral period, and the registration of candidates for positions, and will close this period and the reception of candidacies forty-five days prior to the date of the Assembly.

-- The nomination may be made by the Councilors of any of the member countries of the CIR with the approval, in writing, of the National Group they represent, which must be up to date with its obligations with the CIR.
+2. The nomination may be made by the councilors of any of the member countries of the CIR with the approval, in writing, of the National Group they represent, which must be current with their obligations to the CIR.

-- The candidate for the position of President-Elect must be an active member of the National Group that represents his country before the CIR and have collaborated with the CIR either as a Councilor, member of the Board of Directors or in any commission for a period of no less than two years.
+3. The candidate for the position of President-Elect must be an active member of the National Group that represents his country to the CIR and have collaborated with the CIR either as a Councilor, member of the Board of Directors, or on any committee for a period of no less than two years.

-The candidate for board member must be an active member of the National Group that represents his or her country before the CIR and have collaborated with the CIR either as a Councilor, member of the Board of Directors or in any commission for a period of no less than two years. .
+4. The candidate for councilor must be an active member of the National Group that represents his or her country to the CIR and have collaborated with the CIR either as a Councilor, member of the Board of Directors, or on any committee for a period of no less than two years.

-- The positions of Secretary General and Treasurer shall be defined during the second session of the electoral assembly between the two board members other than the President, the President-elect and the Vice Presidents.
-The mechanism shall be by agreement or by voting among the board members other than the board members.
+6. The positions of Secretary General and Treasurer shall be defined during the second session of the electoral assembly among the two board members other than the President, the President-elect, and the Vice Presidents.
+The mechanism shall be by agreement or by voting among the board members other than the vocal members.

 ARTICLE SIXTEEN.
 Inauguration of the Board of Directors:

-- At the end of the second ordinary session of the General Assembly with an Electoral character, the outgoing President shall impose the Venera on the incoming President, present the ceremonial ribbon and ask the members of the new Board of Directors to take the oath before the Assembly.
+1. At the end of the second ordinary session of the General Assembly with an electoral character, the outgoing President shall bestow the Venera upon the incoming President, present the ceremonial ribbon, and ask the members of the new Board of Directors to take the oath before the Assembly.

 ARTICLE SEVENTH.
 From the Past Presidents' Advisory Council.